boluny/cray/README.rst

 TODO list
 ---------

 1. Usage hint of the program and CLI improvment.
+[Done]
 2. Add more unit tests.
-3. Refactor if target #1 is done.
+3. Refactor if target #2 is done.
 4. Want to generate mindmap using d3.js if I could write a markdown to d3 tree converter.